wp-plugins/woocommerce-my-account-widget/readme.txt

 * Display number of uncompleted orders
 * Display number of files left to upload (working with our WooCommerce Upload My File plugin
 * Display a log-in form when logged out
-* Localisation: English, Dutch, Norwegian, Russian and Persian, Serbo-Croation
+* Localisation: English, Dutch, Norwegian, Russian and Persian, Serbo-Croation, Spanish

 **WooCommerce Uploads**